Focus on Education

 - Pain Medicine (Multidisciplinary)

-In addition the Department often works graduating residents to design fellowships that meet their needs in areas such as neuroanesthesia, patient safety, research, and transplant anesthesia.
+In addition, we often work with graduating residents to design fellowships that meet their needs in areas such as neuroanesthesia, patient safety, research, and transplant anesthesia.

 We also can arrange a research track for interested residents, with 6 months of the CA-3 year dedicated to a research project guided by a faculty member.